gcanti/io-ts/README.md

 # Generic Types

-Polymorphic runtime types are represented using functions.
+Polymorphic codecs are represented using functions.
 For example, the following typescript:

 ```ts